Symptoms of genital herpes range from asymptomatic to tingling and burning without lesions, to recurrent genital

-Herpes labialis (oral herpes) is infection of the mouth area and lips with HSV-1.
-If symptomatic, high fever, sore throat, and pharyngeal oedema may occur.
-Painful ulcers can appear a few days later on the pharyngeal and oral mucosa, and high fever and mouth pain last for several days.
-Generalised muscle pains and often rigors occur, with cervical lymphadenopathy and sometimes splenomegaly.
+Herpes labialis (oral herpes) is infection of the mouth area and lips, most commonly with HSV-1.
+If symptomatic, fever, sore throat, and pharyngeal oedema may occur.
+Painful ulcers can appear a few days later on the pharyngeal and oral mucosa, and fever and mouth pain may last for several days.
 Recurrent infections can occur and typically recurrences are in the same site.
 Recurrences last from 6 to 48 hours; pain, burning, or tingling starts, and then vesicles form.
 Systemic manifestations do not typically occur and the lesions will crust and heal in about 10 days.

 Genital herpes is caused by infection with either HSV-1 or HSV-2.
 The first clinical episode of genital ulceration may represent either new acquisition of the virus or newly recognised disease with remote acquisition of the virus.
 Sexual contact passes infection to the patient.
 Women may have genital pain, discharge, and dysuria with ulcerative lesions on the vulva, perineum, buttocks, cervix, and vagina.
 During primary infection, women tend to have systemic symptoms including fever, neuralgia, and constipation, whereas men have a milder primary course.
 Men may have vesicles on the penis shaft or glans with urethritis.
 Proctitis may occur with discharge, rectal pain, tenesmus, constipation, impotence, and urinary retention after anorectal intercourse.
-About 70% have recurrent episodes within the first year, with attacks decreasing over time.
+About 90% have recurrent episodes within the first year, with recurrences becoming less frequent and severe over time.

 Division of Hospital Medicine